Woman charged with killing boyfriend with sword on Christmas Eve - NewsBreak

 Cape Girardeau Police said 32-year-old Brittany Wilson was found outside the home she shared with her boyfriend Friday night with blood on her clothing, and a sword was lying in the front yard.
 Cape Girardeau is in southeast Missouri about 115 miles (185.07 kilometers) south of St. Louis.

 KFVS television reported that a woman had called police shortly after 11 p.m.
-Friday to report that she had killed her boyfriend with a sword.
+Friday to report that she had killed her boyfriend with a sword.5 teenagers charged in armed carjacking of US Rep. Scanlon

 After officers arrested Wilson, they went inside the home and found her boyfriend, 34-year-old Harrison Stephen Foster, dead with several fresh stab wounds.